-August learned at an early age that drugs and money could make you, or break you.
-With both his father and stepfather battling crack addiction, August’s mother moved their family to Houston, Texas in search of a fresh start.
-But Houston provided no happy ending.
-For years, a young August endured a home life plagued by drugs and violence.
-At just 14, he got word from New Orleans that is father, August Sr., lost his battle with drugs and alcohol.
+From a young age, August’s life has been intertwined with the perils of drugs.
+Both his father and stepfather battled crack addictions, forcing August’s mother to move the family to Houston in search of a fresh start.
+Alas, H-Town offered no alleviation.
+August endured a home life plagued by drugs, violence, and struggle.
+At just 14, he got word from New Orleans that his father, August Sr., lost his battle with substance abuse.

 Adrift without a male role model, August found solace in music.
 He was inspired to sing after watching Lauren Hill’s rendition of “His Eyes on a Sparrow” in ‘Sister Act 2.’
 His newfound hobby quickly became his escape, and he took to YouTube to share his talent.
 His video covers of works by Musiq Soulchild, Lyfe Jennings, and others generated millions of views and planted the seed that music could become more than avocation.
 But August’s troubled youth reared its ugly head again when his best friend was shot dead in the streets of Houston.
 As quickly as August appeared on the YouTube scene, he vanished.

 Tensions mounted on the homefront, until August’s mother banished him from the house.
 Merely 16 years old, he returned to New Orleans.
 He enrolled in high school and looked to get his life back on track.
 But without a stable living situation or money in his pocket, August turned to the very streets that had caused his family so much grief.
 He sold drugs as a means of survival.
 Some nights, he’d lay his head inside the corner store.
 August had no one to turn to for help, as his older brother Mel was hustling in the streets alongside him.
 That arrangement was tragically short-lived: On August 31st 2010, Melvin LaBranch III was gunned down in New Orleans East in what would become another unsolved murder in one of America’s most violent cities.